Rhodes’ gutsy performance

 Punk also injured

-He had surgery this week on his foot and AEW will not strip him of the title.
+He had surgery last week on his foot and AEW will not strip him of the title.

 It will crown an interim champion that Punk will eventually face upon his healthy return.